foreai-co/foreai-co.github.io/docs/cj/generating_test.md

 # Generating a test

-After entering the test case you can start the test generation, which converts the instructions into code.
+After entering the test case you can trigger the test generation, which converts the instructions into code using AI models.
 The generated code will be used for running the test.

 Test steps are generated one-by-one:
-- first step is `Visit the webpage`, opening the provided Web URL
+- first step is `Visit the webpage`, opening the provided initial website URL
 - generate next step title and description
-- generate code for this step
+- generate (python/playwright) code for this step
 - execute generated code.
 If there's an error, regenerate the code and execute.
 - take a screenshot and verify if the screenshot matches the expected step outcome
 - generating code for ea